 To diagnose fibromyalgia, your doctor will take a thorough history and do physical and neurological exams.
-She will also determine whether you have any tender points, the key distinguishing symptom of fibromyalgia.
-Some doctors use the American College of Rheumatology guidelines that require a minimum of 11 out of 18 specific tender points for a fibromyalgia diagnosis.
-Others believe that fewer than 11 tender points may indicate fibromyalgia, particularly if you also have severe fatigue and widespread pain that has lasted more than three months.
+She will also determine whether you have any tender points, a key trait of fibromyalgia.

 Because of the difficulty in diagnosing fibromyalgia, it is best to see a doctor who is knowledgeable about the condition, such as a rheumatologist.
 Diagnosis is important because the earlier fibromyalgia is detected, the sooner you can make lifestyle changes to reduce the symptoms.